LeonidDybowski/hse_project_group/README.md

 ![full_gca_cluster_p_stat_22_plus](https://user-images.githubusercontent.com/60808642/174497123-52c7d0ce-a3b0-4509-bb29-ebb24ddcb8b3.png)

-It should be noted that among these 2363 clusters, there were 51 clusters containing proteins from all 44 species.
+Among these 2363 clusters, there were only 51 clusters which contained proteins from all 44 species.
-Full statistics on clusters - in the file full_gca_cluster_stat_with_function.tsv
+The full statistics on clusters is presented in the file "full_gca_cluster_stat_with_function.tsv".

 <h3> Selecting Clusters </h3>

-The table was supplemented with Z-SCORE numbers using the group.py file, which works with the fna and feature_table.txt files downloaded for 44 species (src folder).
-The result is in the file clusters_with_z_score.tsv.
-It should be noted that only the promoter was taken as gene's tss (300 nucleotides on one side or the other, depending on the strand).
+The table was supplemented with Z-SCORE numbers which had been obtained via the "group.py" script (in the "src" folder).
+The script requires the corresponding ".fna" and "feature_table.txt" files for work (they were downloaded for all 44 species).
+The result was placed in the file "clusters_with_z_score.tsv".
+At this moment, only the promoter was taken as gene's tss (300 nucleotides on one side or the other, depending on the strand).

 <h3> Heat map  </h3>

-Gray indicates cells that have a score < 500 (which guarantees significance), and black indicates cells that do not have a score at all (i.e., there is no intersection with genes that contain Z-DNA).
-It is also worth noting that this picture shows the first 20 of the 2363 clusters found (sorting in descending order was done by the average score in the row).
+The heatmap shows the Z-SCOREs for each protein cluster among the Apicomplexans.
+Here gray indicates proteins that have a score < 500 (a threshold for significance), whereas black indicates proteins that do not have a score at all (in other words, there is no intersection between proteins and genes that contain Z-DNA).
+This heatmap shows pnly the first 20 of the 2363 clusters found (sorted in descending order according to the average score).

 ![clusters](https://user-images.githubusercontent.com/60858323/174839838-b834b3a4-134f-46d0-a298-a8e6a5a0debf.jpg)